Translating Legislative Change into Operational Advantage

 And more importantly:

-Will law enforcement, task forces, prosecutors, and partner organizations recognize those changes quickly enough to capitalize on them?
+Will stakeholders recognize those changes quickly enough to capitalize on them?

 That question became the foundation of the STCoE™ From Law to Impact™ Initiative.

-When pressure is introduced into that system, the system responds.
+Because when pressure is introduced into a system, the system responds.

-The challenge for investigators is recognizing those responses before they become the new normal.
+The challenge is recognizing those responses before they become the new normal.

 What We Teach